 Over the past 3 years, Asus has been constantly pushing the limits of refresh rate in their gaming phones.
 This year, in ROG Phone 3, the Taiwanese company pushed it even further and featured a 144Hz/1ms refresh rate with a 270Hz touch-sampling rate.
 I know it’s extreme, but the list doesn’t end here.
 Let’s explore my review to know more.

 I received ROG Phone 3 a week back and as expected, I had a great time using it.
 In the past, I used the ROG Phone and ROG Phone II, and both of them are known for their fastest performance.
 The new ROG Phone 3 is not an exception here.
-Before I head into that direction, let me give you a quick snapshot of the specifications.
+Before I head in that direction, let me give you a quick snapshot of the specifications.

 Asus ROG Phone 3 Key Specifications